How to handle large queries in WordPress

 The title of this post tends to imply that it provides all the answers, a definitive how-to guide to working with massive queries in WordPress.
 It’s certainly not that.
 I think you could equally add a question mark to the end of the title.
 What I’ve written up here is only one way to work with large query results – there are alternative methods, I’m sure, and probably better ones.

 The method I settled on uses AJAX to break the query up into more manageable parts, say querying 1000 posts at a time instead of all 25,000.
 I found this article by Pippin Williamson on batch processing export data, which was extremely useful and I based my initial code on it.
 I extended and modified it in a couple of ways, finding ways to slim down the query and using transients to store data.
-I also looked at Thomas Griffin’s article on handling and retrieving data.

 The standard WP_Query